Admissions

 Visa Appointment

-A deposited applicant must schedule a visa appointment in their home country to get approved to travel to the U.S. Once the applicant has scheduled their appointment, we ask that they communicate that date with the Admissions Office.
-It is in the student’s best interest to schedule their appointment before August 1.
+If located outside of the United States, a deposited applicant must schedule a visa appointment in their home country to get approved to travel to the U.S. Once the applicant has scheduled their appointment, they must communicate that date with the Admissions Office.

 Visa Fee